farm-ng/amiga-dev-kit/website/docs/hardware/charging.md

 :::tip pro tip
 When you battery is not supplying any voltage to the robot, it is likely due to a blown fuse.
-Verify its integrity before you proceed with your troubleshooting process.
+Verify its integrity using a multimeter before you proceed with your troubleshooting process.
 :::

 ## Charging you Amiga